 The file IntlAir.JMP contains monthly passenger data from 1949 to 1960—a period of rapid growth.

-To anticipate demand, let’s use this data to predict the number of passengers in January, 1961.
+We use this data to predict the number of passengers in January, 1961.

-Since this is time series data, we’ll start by looking at a time series plot, just as we did with the GM data.
+Since this is time series data, we’ll start by looking at a time series plot, just as we did with the Microsoft data.

 Does the data look like a random sample or does it show the meandering appearance of dependence?